 - Scrub the potatoes and cut into 1-inch pieces.
 Cover with cold water in a large saucepan and bring to a boil.
 Cook until fork-tender, about 15 minutes.

 - Drain the water and place the saucepan back on the stove for a couple of minutes to cook off any excess water, stirring frequently.
 Remove the potatoes from the heat and mash them in the pan.

-- Return the saucepan with the potatoes to the stove over low heat and add the cream cheese, butter, sour cream and parmesan cheese, stirring to combine well.
+- Return the saucepan with the potatoes to the stove over low heat and add the green onions, cream cheese, butter, sour cream and parmesan cheese, stirring to combine well.
 Add salt and pepper to taste.

 As for turkey?
 Yes, there will be one.
 I won’t be eating it, of course, but the hubby ordered one from Rudy’s.
 We’ll just have to send our guests home with lots of leftovers.

 I’ll be having my holiday standby, quinoa-stuffed acorn squash, as a main course.
 Check out my post on LiveMom for details and the recipe!